Applications & Forms

 Dissertation Extension Proposal

-Each year there are a small number of graduate students who may need additional support in their seventh year or later.
+Each year there are a small number of graduate students who may need additional support in their 7th year or later.
 After consultation with the DGS in their program, students will be asked to submit their Dissertation Extension Proposals (DEPs) to programs by February 26.
-Programs will be asked to submit these to the Graduate School with supporting materials on March 11.
-DEPs will be considered after this date.
-The Graduate School grants full and partial tuition scholarships and, when budget allows, grants health insurance.
+Programs will be asked to submit these to the Graduate School with supporting materials on March 10.
+DEPs will also be considered after this date.
+The Graduate School grants full and partial students tuition scholarships and, when budget allows, grants health insurance.
 These students may also seek student employment on campus through the Student Employment Office.
 (The Graduate School does not provide stipend support to students beyond their sixth year.)